Click To Check Braces Cost in Singapore

 If you want something that is less noticeable than the metal braces, then the ceramic braces would be a better choice for you.
-Ceramic braces are basically just the same as metal braces except for the color.
-Compared to metals ones that really appear shiny and colorful, the ceramic braces are designed to blend with the color of the teeth.
+Ceramic braces are basically just the same as metal braces except for the colour.
+Compared to metals ones that really appear shiny and colourful, the ceramic braces are designed to blend with the colour of the teeth.
 For this treatment, you can either opt for white metal ties or clear elastic ties to secure the braces on your teeth.

 The ceramic brackets are larger than the metal ones making it harder to clean and can cause cuts and soreness on the mouth area.
 Also, because ceramic is made of brittle material, it tends to chip and crack and may require more trips to your dentist because the ties need to be regularly replaced.
-This often result to a longer treatment time and higher cost compared to metal brackets.
+This often results in longer treatment time and higher cost compared to metal brackets.

-I have read a lot of blog reviews that discourage the use of ceramic braces because according to them, while the ceramic brackets don’t stain, the ties tend to develop discoloration when you eat or drink food that cause stain on the teeth.
+I have read a lot of blog reviews that discourage the use of ceramic braces because according to them, while the ceramic brackets don’t stain, the ties tend to develop discolouration when you eat or drink food that causes stain on the teeth.